-According to the American Academy of Pediatrics (AAP), the American College of Obstetricians and Gynecologists (ACOG) and American Heart Association, hospitals and accredited birth centers remain the safest settings for births in the U.S. Both AAP and ACOG state that home birth is associated with maternal and infant complications, including a two- to three-fold increase in infant death and increased rates of neonatal seizures and low Apgar scores.
+According to the American Academy of Pediatrics (AAP), the American College of Obstetricians and Gynecologists (ACOG) and American Heart Association, hospitals and accredited birth centers remain the safest settings for births in the U.S. Both AAP and ACOG state that home birth is associated with maternal and infant complications, including a twofold to threefold increase in infant death and increased rates of neonatal seizures and low Apgar scores.

 - They have no preexisting conditions or conditions that develop during a pregnancy, including diabetes or preeclampsia.

-- The woman is carrying only one fetus.
+- The pregnancy is only one fetus.

 - They are at least 37 weeks pregnant and less than 41 to 42 completed weeks of pregnancy.

 - They are carrying the baby in the cephalic position (head-first presentation).